DamienFremont/typescript-sql-node-react-starter/README.md

 # Details

-You'll find other posts about this starter here:
+You'll find other posts about this starter here (WORK IN PROGRESS)

 * packaging
   * versions